davidbarone/Dbarone.Net.Mapper/README.md

     // Ignore example here...

 ```

+### MemberFilterRule
+A MemberFilterRule allows you to set which members should be ignored based on a function.
+MemberFilterRules can
+be set in two places:
+- As part of the MemberOptions, when registering one or more types
+- Using the SetMemberFilterRule method on the MapperConfiguration class, to set a member filter rule for a single type.

 ## Binding Algorithm
 The mapper algorithm works by joining 'members' from source type to destination type.
 The way members are defined depends on the type being mapped.
 The mapper library supports 2 broad kinds of types: